kostela/kostela/README.md

 ## Hi, I'm Konstantin
    Senior Layout Engineer with more than 5 years of experience and excellent knowledge in layout design of CMOS analog integrated circuits.
 In general worked with gate arrays and IP blocks.
-Performed verification of layout adherence to design rules (DRC) and Layout-vs-Schematic checks using Cadence tools.
+Also I performed verification of layout adherence to design rules (DRC) and Layout-vs-Schematic checks using Cadence tools.

 ### My projects
 * #### Programmable Resolution 1-Wire Digital Thermometer